Patient and Family Engagement

 - Review or help create materials (brochures, posters, education pamphlets)

 - Serve on an advisory council

-- Partner with individual departments or programs
+- Support individual departments or programs

 - Share suggestions and potential solutions to help improve care for others

 - Talk about your experience but also think beyond your personal experiences

 - Talk about both positive and negative care experiences and share your thoughts on what went well and how your experience could have been improved

 - Partner and work with diverse people, including abilities, lifestyle, spiritual views, sexual orientation, gender identity and gender expression

 - Listen and bring a positive attitude to discussions, even if you disagree